fortran01/giste/osx/blackhole_audio_routing.md

    - Add External Microphone, choose this as the primary device, don't enable drift compensation for this one
    - Right-click on the Multi-Output Device and select "Add Output Device"

+Tidbits on drift compensation and clock source:

+- Drift compensation: Used to synchronize audio streams from different devices, preventing audio drift over time.
+- Not enabled for primary device: The primary device (External Microphone) acts as the master clock, so it doesn't need compensation.
+- Clock source set to primary device: Ensures all other devices sync to the External Microphone's timing, maintaining consistent audio across all sources.

 ## Create Aggregate Device

 Recall an aggregate device is a device that has multiple inputs and outputs.
 The Aggregate Device combines the microphone and BlackHole inputs